-what to expect in the event of an incident.

-- 8. The number of passenger rides given during an event shall be predetermined in advance between the Referee and Regatta chairman. - 9.
-All Promotional rides will be separate and distinct from regular regatta participation and not be run with other than other promotional rides. - 10.
-The Referee will discuss top speed with the drivers based on weather conditions, driver's experience and the course layout.
+- 5. Before being allowed to participate as a passenger, the individual shall: - A. Sign a Declaration of Health form; A physical is not required.
+(See Appendix A) - B. Receive training on safety equipment, what to expect, and what to do in case of emergency from the Referee or designee and indicate full understanding and acceptance by signing and the safety review form. - 6.
+The number of passenger rides given during an event shall be predetermined in advance between the Referee and Regatta chairman. - 7.
+All Promotional rides will be separate and distinct from regular regatta participation and not be run with other than other promotional rides. - 8.
+The Referee will discuss top speed with the drivers based on weather conditions, driver's experience and the course layout. - 9.
+The Referee or designee shall review the participant passenger safety checklist with the driver and passenger and witness the signatures of both on the form.
+All signed forms shall be returned to the Chairman of V&H.

-driver's experience and the course layout.